Pacific Southwest Railway Museum: La Mesa

-The museum manages the original La Mesa depot in downtown La Mesa, next to the La Mesa Boulevard stop on the Orange Line of the San Diego Trolley.
+The museum manages the original La Mesa depot in downtown La Mesa, next to La Mesa Boulevard station on the Orange Line of the San Diego Trolley.
 It is the oldest building in town and is the sole surviving San Diego and Cuyamaca Railway station.
 The museum's renovation of the depot won an award from San Diego's historic preservation society, Save Our Heritage Organization.

 Next to the depot is a display train consisting of saddletank steam locomotive 0-6-0ST Mojave Northern Railroad #3, a Pacific Fruit Express reefer car, and a Southern Pacific Railroad caboose.